tdwg/mineralogy/specification.md

 Terms in the extension are assigned to one of two material categories:

 1. **Specimen**: Terms applicable to the entire physical specimen
-2. **Constituent Part**: Terms applicable to individual parts within a specimen
+2. **Specimen Part**: Terms applicable to individual parts within a specimen

 This distinction is critical for implementing the compound specimen model.